mccanne/sharkfest/README.md

 Armed with the type context, we can create ZST files where the columnar layout is
-* not defined by an uber schema created before writing to the file,
+* not defined by a single, wide schema created before writing to the file,
-* but rather self-organizes around the types in the type context.
+* but rather self-organizes around the types in the type context on the fly.

 For example,
 ```